Ready for ITSM at high velocity?

 Avoid setting conflicting performance goals

-You can’t have your cake and eat it, too.
-While there is nothing wrong with measuring both FCR and things like time to resolution, make sure that you aren’t setting goals for either that send mixed signals to your service desk analysts.
+While there is nothing wrong with measuring both FCR and things like time to resolution, make sure that you aren’t setting goals for either that send mixed signals to your service desk agents.

 Most importantly, first-call resolution should not be your main goal.
 Your primary goal is solving problems in the best way possible — even if that means escalating or calling the customer back.